Penwy/adv-ff/docs/doc.md

                          ...
                          }
     ```
-    The "type" defines which function is used to retrieve the data from the calldata, as defined below it in `calldata_fetchers`
+    The "type" defines which function is used to retrieve the data from the calldata, as defined below it in `calldata_fetchers`.

 - `if_locals`, `if_whitelist`, `ex_locals` and `ex_whitelist` define the locals and nodes available to the if and exec tokens eval.